RT-Thread/rtthread-manual-doc/thread/thread.md

 | from         | Indicates the thread control block pointer that the system wants to switch out |
 | to           | Indicates the thread control block pointer that the system wants to switch out |

-!!! note "NOTE"

-  Please carefully compile your hook function, any carelessness is likely to cause the entire system to run abnormally (in this hook function, it is basically not allowed to call the system API, and should not cause the current running context to suspend).
+>Please carefully compile your hook function, any carelessness is likely to cause the entire system to run abnormally (in this hook function, it is basically not allowed to call the system API, and should not cause the current running context to suspend).

 Thread Application Sample
 ------------